 Our research questions center around understanding what South African grade 6 mathematics teachers know relative to the South African school curriculum.
 Our interest in this research question is driven by concerns for conceptualizing mathematics teacher development and for policy implications that might guide this conceptualization.
 We thus begin the paper by overviewing previous studies that have looked at mathematics teacher content knowledge in South Africa in recent years.
-We include in this overview findings from previous analyses of the SACMEQ 2007 data.
-We note in particular the ways in which teacher content knowledge is conceptualizations.
-Gaps in the categories used in prior analyses of the SACMEQ 2007 teacher performance dataset provide a rationale for the present reanalysis.
+We include in this overview, findings from previous analyses of the SACMEQ 2007 data.
+We note in particular, the ways in which teacher content knowledge is conceptualized in these studies and contrast these conceptualizations with key international conceptualizations.
+Gaps in the categories used in prior analyses of the SACMEQ 2007 teacher performance dataset provide a rationale for the present re-analysis.
 Thereafter we present our findings and discussion along with the policy implications for in-service mathematics teacher development.